 - Capacity building: strengthening the parties’ ability to work constructively towards an agreement

-DDR Section has deployed mediation teams to Darfur, Central African Republic, Colombia, Mali and Yemen.
+The Disarmament, Demobilization and Reintegration Section has deployed mediation support to Darfur, Central African Republic, Colombia, Mali and Yemen.

-The 2017 report of the Special Committee on Peacekeeping Operations recognizes the role that DDR programmes play in managing the disengagement of combatants from violent extremist groups.
+The 2017 report of the Special Committee on Peacekeeping Operations recognizes the role that disarmament, demobilization and reintegration programmes play in managing the disengagement of combatants from violent extremist groups.